The History of Consumer Choice

 The paradox of choice, popularized by psychologist Barry Schwartz in a 2004 book, is the theory that having more options, or choices, makes it harder for people to make a decision, potentially hurting their well-being in the process.

-The theory has been tested and analyzed in many different ways over the years.
+The theory of the paradox of choice as it relates to decision making has been tested and analyzed in many different ways over the years.
 Perhaps the most popular experiment, when it comes to business, involves samples of jam at a supermarket.

 In this experiment, researchers arranged free samples of a brand of jam and asked people to try different flavors.
+And the focus is to give choice overload.
 In one scenario, there were 6 different varieties.
 And in the other, there were 24.

 And so the paradox of choice theory tells us that there is a point at which offers too many options makes it difficult to make a decision and that consumers may not make a decision at all as a way of coping.